4pr1lly/FlashCards-game/README.md

 # FlashCards-game
-project 1 flash cards game

-This is a rough draft Psuedocode place holder for flashcard game:
+Project-1

+<h1> Description</h1>

+A memory game base off the TV show, "The Office".

 <b>Purpose:</b>

-Create an interactive flashcard game using HTML,CSS and JAVASSCRIPT.
+Create an interactive flashcard-memory game using HTML,CSS and JAVASSCRIPT.

 <b>What it should do</b>

-Card flip matching game.
-Choose two cards with matching images to log win.
+Choose two cards with matching images to log win and hold face forward until all cards are flipped over.
-Will be able to log your wins, missed tries, previous tries, and log your lowest attempted tries.
+Will be able to log your wins, timed tries, and reset the board.

 <b> Bronze, Silver and Gold Plan of building and execution</b>